AFerrite/learngit/first_note.md

-it is a beautiful day today!
+it is a bad day today!